By Maggie Lee

 “The spirit of the Voting Rights Act is one person one vote, and one person should not be allowed to vote one hour longer than another person,” he said, at a state House panel hearing on his bill Wednesday.

+The hearing focused on what was originally in the bill about polling hours.
 Atlanta polls are open until 8 p.m. during municipal elections — like the ones last year.
-And it was an administrative nightmare, according to Fulton County Director of Election and Registrations Rick Barron, who supports the change.
+And it was an administrative nightmare, according to Fulton County Director of Election and Registrations Rick Barron, who supports that change.

 The election would have been administratively easier if it had been limited to city offices.
 What made it difficult was how to accommodate special elections for offices higher up the chain of government that cross city and county boundaries.

 The city poll was on the same day as a vote for Fulton County Commission chair and a state Senate seat.
 Barron asked a court to keep all Fulton polling places open until 8 p.m., to keep voting hours uniform for everyone casting a ballot in that commission race.
 DeKalb, however, didn’t do the same for the entire county — it only kept the polls open later for city of Atlanta voting, not for a county tax vote.
 And Cobb, which shares part of that state Senate district, closed its polls for that race earlier than Fulton did.

 State Rep. Ed Rynders, R-Albany, sped his Governmental Affairs Committee to a voice vote in about 10 minutes.
 But not before several metro Democrats raised questions.

 State Rep. Mary Margaret Oliver verified that 8 p.m closing only happens in Atlanta, and then asked if it was an anti-voting rights bill in Atlanta.
 Rep. Renitta Shannon wanted to know who asked for the bill in the first place.